 - Incidental study for up to 30 days for those on a standard visitor visa.

-- Increased visibility: Your institution will be included in the list of accredited providers on the British Council and Study UK website, enhancing your reach and reputation.
+- Increased visibility: Your centre will be included in the list of accredited providers on the British Council and Study UK website, enhancing your reach and reputation.

 - Exclusive opportunities: Accredited providers gain access to market reports, events, and tendering opportunities that are exclusively available to them.